JanineT-oss/ALS_PLRNN_classification/README.md

 Neuroimaging features can be found in "feature_files".
 To obtain an in-depth view on the extraction of the dynamics features please have a look at the script HBM_ALS_get_features_rsDyn.m
 To reproduce the figures presented in the manuscript use code stored in here: "code_figures".
 The original classifiers will be send upon request (janine.thome@zi-mannheim.de).
+Please note that these are necessary to replicate the classifiers.
+Due to the file size these could not be uploaded.